pikakid98/decluttertube/README.md

 `GiveEmAShot` Removes "Live" tag, Verification ticks and view counts, like counts and sub counts to encorage people to check out smaller creators without YouTube's brainwashing "High view count = good content" mentality

+`IDontNeedNoHelp` Removes the help and feedback options from YouTube and YouTube Studio

 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported